vpbrendel/CodeFMAB/README.md

 # CodeFMAB
-Code and supplementary documents spporting the FMAB book project
+Code and supplementary documents supporting the FMAB book project